fmalina/revisions-blocl/help/movingchecklist.md

 8. **Commuting**

  Is it easy to travel to work, town, Uni etc?
-If you don’t have a car, are the transport links good?
+If you don't have a car, are the transport links good?
 Do you have a bus stop or train station nearby?

 9. **Local shops**